CCL | Software | Install | Manuals | Forum | Papers

 • TeamTrak: A Testbed for Cooperative Mobile Computing

-• Our work has been generously supported by the U.S. National Science Foundation, the Department of Energy Office of Science, and the Department of Defense University Research Instrumentation Program.
+• Our work has been generously supported by the U.S. National Science Foundation (NSF), the U.S. Department of Energy (DOE) Office of Science, the National Aeronautics and Space Administration (NASA), and the Department of Defense University Research Instrumentation Program (DURIP).